Eshin Jolly

 In Prep

-Jolly, E., Sadhukha, S., Iqbal, M., Molani, Z., Walsh, T.M., Manning, J.R., & Chang, L.J. (under review).
+Jolly, E., Sadhukha, S., Iqbal, M., Molani, Z., Walsh, T.M., Manning, J.R., & Chang, L.J. (under revision).
 People are represented and remembered through their relationships with others. [psyarxiv preprint]

 2024